-- A. The school strictly prohibits, and takes very seriously any instances of, teen dating violence, as defined above.
-The school recognizes that teen dating violence may take many different forms and may also be considered bullying and/or sexual harassment. - B. Students and parents (or guardians of students) may bring verbal or written complaints regarding teen dating violence to any building administrator.
-The building administrator shall review and address the complaint, which may include referral of the complaint to the Safe School Climate Specialist and/or Title IX Coordinator.

-C. Prevention and intervention strategies concerning teen dating violence shall be implemented in accordance with Section X below.
+- A. The District strictly prohibits, and takes very seriously any instances of, teen dating violence, as defined above.
+The District recognizes that teen dating violence may take many different forms and may also be considered bullying and/or sexual harassment. - B. Students and parents (or guardians of students) may bring verbal or written complaints regarding teen dating violence to any building or program administrator.
+The building or program administrator shall promptly refer the complaint to the Title IX Coordinator. - C. Prevention and intervention strategies concerning teen dating violence shall be implemented in accordance with Section X below.
 Discipline, up to and including expulsion, may be imposed against the perpetrator of teen dating violence, whether such conduct occurs on or off campus, in accordance with Board policy and consistent with federal and state law.